-Figure 71-Eng: Class Photograph, TCD Engineering School BAI Class of 1970-1971 Photograph courtesy Kevin Ryan See the online SCSSTreasures catalog for more detail
+Figure 71-Eng: Class Photograph, TCD Engineering School BAI Class of 1970-1971 Photograph courtesy Kevin Ryan See elsewhere in this catalog for more detail

-Figure 73-Eng: Class Photograph, TCD Engineering School BAI Class of 1972-1973 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 73-Eng: Class Photograph, TCD Engineering School BAI Class of 1972-1973 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail

-Figure 75-Eng: Class Photograph, TCD Engineering School BAI Class of 1974-1975 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 75-Eng: Class Photograph, TCD Engineering School BAI Class of 1974-1975 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail

-Figure 76-Eng: Class Photograph, TCD Engineering School BAI Class of 1975-1976 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 76-Eng: Class Photograph, TCD Engineering School BAI Class of 1975-1976 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail

-Figure 77-Eng: Class Photograph, TCD Engineering School BAI Class of 1976-1977 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 77-Eng: Class Photograph, TCD Engineering School BAI Class of 1976-1977 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail

-Figure 78-Eng: Class Photograph, TCD Engineering School BAI Class of 1977-1978 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 78-Eng: Class Photograph, TCD Engineering School BAI Class of 1977-1978 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail

-Figure 79-MScCP: Graduates of the M.Sc. in Computer Practice on the occasion of their Commencements in summer 1979, with Prof. J.G.Byrne The first four cohorts taking the Computers in Education Diploma were invited to proceed to a second year of study leading to the degree of Master in Computer Practice (an initiative of Prof. J.G.Byrne).
+Figure 79-MScCP: Graduates of the M.Sc. in Computer Practice on the occasion of their Commencements in summer 1979, with Prof.J.G.Byrne The first four cohorts taking the Computers in Education Diploma were invited to proceed to a second year of study leading to the degree of Master in Computer Practice (an initiative of Prof.J.G.Byrne).
 This course was run once, starting in Autumn 1977.
 Photograph courtesy Elizabeth Oldham.

-See history & video on computing education in Irish schools by Elizabeth Oldham [12] in the online SCSSTreasures catalog for more detail
+See history & video on computing education in Irish schools by Elizabeth Oldham [12] in this catalog for more detail

-Figure 79-Eng: Class Photograph, TCD Engineering School BAI Class of 1978-1979 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 79-Eng: Class Photograph, TCD Engineering School BAI Class of 1978-1979 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail

-Figure 82-Eng: Class Photograph, TCD Engineering School BAI Class of 1981-1982 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 82-Eng: Class Photograph, TCD Engineering School BAI Class of 1981-1982 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail

-Figure 83-Eng: Class Photograph, TCD Engineering School BAI Class of 1982-1983 Photograph courtesy Engineering School, Trinity College Dublin See the online SCSSTreasures catalog for more detail
+Figure 83-Eng: Class Photograph, TCD Engineering School BAI Class of 1982-1983 Photograph courtesy Engineering School, Trinity College Dublin See elsewhere in this catalog for more detail